 - Why We love it: Great Budget Hotel Right in the Heart of Vegas

-- What we Don’t Like: It’s Budget and kind of feels that way, but in a good way…
+- What we Don’t Like: It’s Budget and kind of feels it, but in a good way…

-We have a real soft spot got the Flamingo.
-And it’s hard to properly put it into words but it feels like Vegas is meant to feel.
-Vegas has transformed in the last decade or so from the budget Gambling mecca to a Luxury Resort filled with Monsterous monoliths of Steel and Glass devoted to pure luxury and decadence.
+We have a real soft spot for the Flamingo.
+And it’s hard to properly put it into words.
+It just feels like Vegas is meant to feel.
+Vegas has transformed in the last decade or so, from the budget Gambling mecca to a Luxury Resort filled with Monsterous monoliths of Steel and Glass devoted to pure luxury and decadence.
 And the Vegas of old, like The Flamingo, has been left behind.
 While this is all readily available on Fremont Street, The Flamingo Provides it Right in the heart of Vegas.
 And we love it for this.